DiffusionWorldViewer: Exposing and Broadening the Worldview Reflected by Generative Text-to-Image Models: Design of

 \subsubsection{Visually linking baseline and edited model outputs}

-To showcase the underlying worldviews of Diffusion models and the tools to modify the worldviews of these models (Design Goal~\ref{sec:d1} and~\ref{sec:d2}), \worldviewer introduces a side-by-side dashboard layout, which graphically displays the relationships between the baseline and modified model.
-The left side showcases baseline image outputs and demographics, while the right side showcases the editing pipeline, including fairness choices and demographic distributions to impose onto the model as well as corresponding model outputs.
+To showcase the underlying worldviews of Diffusion models and the tools to modify the worldviews of these models (Design Goal~\ref{design-goal:reveal-worldviews} and~\ref{design-goal:reflect-users}), \worldviewer introduces a side-by-side dashboard layout, which graphically displays the relationships between the baseline and modified model.
+The left side showcases baseline image outputs and demographics, while the right side showcases the editing pipeline, including worldview choices consisting of demographic distributions to impose onto the model as well as corresponding model outputs.
+This way the user can compare the \estimate worldview reflected by the original model outputs and the \estimate worldview reflected by the edit model outputs.

+While we initially explored several UI designs and organizations such as placing editing controls in side bars, several panels to visualize the distributions, and condensing images outputs and classifier information horizontally, we decided against these organizations as they did not facilitate back-and forth between the two model outputs.
+We opted instead for a side-by side dashboard layout, inspired by prior stable diffusion dashboards such as FairDiffusion \cite{friedrich2023fair}.
+This design allowed for a visual comparison of original and edited outputs, as well as a visual parallel between the classifiers used to help \estimate the underlying worldview reflected by the model (Figure \ref{fig: Dashboard}D and L) and the controls to steer \(\texttt{semantic\_guidance}\) (Figure \ref{fig: Dashboard}B and H).
+Furthermore, while our initial prototypes included a text prompt input for each of the models, we simplified and shared components across the two sides when possible to encourage back-and-forth exploration across the two models.

-The baseline view (left) allows users to explore the biases and worldviews embedded in the Stable Diffusion model.
-After entering a text prompt (Figure \ref{fig: Dashboard}A) users can see demographic distributions for gender, race and age visualized in 3 stacked bar charts (Figure \ref{fig: Dashboard}B), as well as the output images which are loaded into an image gallery upon generation (Figure \ref{fig: Dashboard}D).
+The baseline view (left) allows users to explore the worldviews reflected in the Stable Diffusion model.
+After entering a text prompt (\context) (Figure \ref{fig: Dashboard}A) users can see demographic distributions for gender, race and age visualized in 3 stacked bar charts (Figure \ref{fig: Dashboard}B), as well as the output images which are loaded into an image gallery upon generation (Figure \ref{fig: Dashboard}D).